camtrees/camtrees.github.io/changelog/index.md

 elevations, and export JSON files used by the website Database Tables

 ### Website Content
+- Bigger colored buttons in the Database Tables
 - Database Tables landing page indicates tables are in *live production* mode
 </details>